-However, this concoction of a build only works best when you have an idea of how shields work in the game and how to use them in an effective manner!
+However, this concoction of a build only works best when you have an idea of how shields work in the game and how to use them effectively.

-For this build, the Vagabond Class is the way to go, it sets you off at a decent level of Strength right from the get-go and is considered as the de-facto standard if you want to play a Tank in Elden Ring.
+For this build, the Vagabond Class is the way to go; it sets you off at a decent level of Strength right from the get-go and is considered the de-facto standard if you want to play a Tank in Elden Ring.
 In terms of scaling, place a large amount of focus on Strength.
-From there, level up your Endurance to the point where you can actually equip all the weapons we’ll be mentioning down below.
+From there, level up your Endurance to the point where you can equip all the weapons mentioned below.

 SPOILER WARNING: Major spoilers beyond this point!
 Proceed with caution!